 Members of this class also play a vital role in helping to staff Gettysburg C.A.R.E.S., our local cold-weather emergency shelter.
 Gettysburg C.A.R.E.S. is a collaborative effort by local churches to provide emergency shelter to those without housing during the winter months.
 In the winter of 2012, the project's inaugural year, C.A.R.E.S. provided a warm, safe place to bed down for the night for several dozen of our most challenged neighbors, nearly 20 of whom were children.
 When one considers the alternatives available on a frigid, arctic night, one shudders.
+The program has operated at its capacity of 30 most nights ever since.
 The C.A.R.E.S. program has engaged a large number of local churches and many volunteers, a great many of whom take it in turns to spend the night at the shelter with the guests; a number of Gettysburg College students have done so since the inception of the program.
 As possible options for the regular, weekly service commitment, class members have opportunities to help to staff the Gettysburg C.A.R.E.S Resource Center, to provide transportation for shelter materials (which rotate amongst churches) every two weeks, and to provide logistical and clerical support.
-In addition to the regular, weekly service commitment, each member of this class should plan on spending one night (between the first week of November and the end of classes in early December) staffing the Gettysburg C.A.R.E.S. shelter.
+In addition to the regular, weekly service commitment, each member of this class should plan on spending one night (between the third week of October and the end of classes in early December) staffing the Gettysburg C.A.R.E.S. shelter.
 The instructor does so regularly.